When is the appropriate time in your relationship to send a family Christmas card?

 Next, you need a keen understanding of your audience (do I sound like a broken record yet?).
 What are their values, behaviors, and frustrations?

 Then, take everything you found and turn it on its head.
 Or as Seth Godin would say, how can you challenge the status quo?

 - Perfect Christmas cards are commonplace — not remarkable.

 - Professionally branded Twitter accounts are customary — not remarkable.

 - A big box store open on Black Friday is expected — not remarkable.

 When you take a risk, you will cut through the competition, promote conversation, and fascinate your audience.

 “You’re either remarkable or invisible.
 Make a choice.” -Seth Godin

 Need help with your audience research?
-Sign up for my free empathy map template below so to help understand what messages will resonate most!
+Snap my empathy map template below so to help understand what messages will resonate most!